Introduction to Modern Cryptography is an introductory-level

 for security researchers and practitioners.

 The table of contents and preface of the book are available for perusal.
-The preface explains many of the additions and changes that have been made from the first edition.
+The preface explains the many additions to and changes from the first edition.

 This text (whether the first or second edition) has been used in courses at: